 What it boils down to is that flexibility is key when it comes to finding good deals.
 But you can set yourself up for success by doing a little research to find out what typical fares run, booking at the right time, and traveling during off-peak travel days and times.

 Studies shine a light on price discrimination

 Northeastern University study: Logged-in users see lower prices on hotel rooms

 Here is what they found:

-- Travelocity shows significant evidence of favoring lower prices on iOS device (i.e., iPhone and iPad) users. iOS users are consistently shown lower prices, averaging about $15 cheaper per night than users on other devices.
+- Travelocity shows significant evidence of showing lower prices to iOS device (i.e., iPhone and iPad) users — averaging prices that are about $15 less per night than for users on other devices.

-The good news, according to this study, is that it might actually be in your best interest to log in when searching for travel deals on these sites.
-In no case did it increase the ticket price, and, sometimes, it resulted in lower prices.
-Usually this data is used to “customize” the experience based on what the site perceives you might be interested in.
-For example, if you normally purchase four-star hotels, your top search results would probably favor the available four-star hotels at the top.
+It might be in your best interest to log in when searching for travel deals on these sites, the study shows.
+Usually, data is used to customize the experience.
+For example, if you normally book four-star hotels, your top search results would probably display the available four-star hotels at the top.

-Although this is not always the case, when there were differences in price, the lower prices were always given to logged-in users across these top travel sites.
+Although there were some exceptions, for the most part, lower prices were given to logged-in users across these top travel sites.